Blacklist (employment): Hollywood blacklist

-An investigation launched in 1947 by the House Un-American Activities Committee (HUAC) into Communist influence on the motion picture industry.
+An investigation was launched in 1947 by the House Un-American Activities Committee (HUAC) into Communist influence on the motion picture industry.
 The first in the film industry to be blacklisted, as a result of their refusal to provide evidence to HUAC, were a group known as the Hollywood Ten, most of them screenwriters, who had at one time or another been members of the American Communist Party.
 The best known of the Hollywood Ten are the writers Ring Lardner, Jr. and Dalton Trumbo, who was barred from openly working in Hollywood for over a dozen years as a result of his defiance of HUAC.
 Trumbo continued to work under pseudonyms and "fronts" until the revelation in 1960 that he had written the script for Spartacus.
 Actor John Garfield was one of the Hollywood performers to have been blacklisted by major American film studios as a direct result of HUAC investigations and hearings.

-Blacklisting sometimes consisted of guilt by association, as in the case of radio actress Madeline Lee.
-Both Lee and her husband, actor Jack Gilford, were blacklisted after it was revealed that Lee had given a party in her house to raise funds for a group later labeled as a Communist front.
-Though there was no suspicion that she had ever been involved in any putatively "subversive" political causes (and though her real name was spelled differently), Lee became the target of thousands of protest phone calls to her network.
-Another actress, Camila Ashland, who appeared on the television show Danger, physically resembled Madeline Lee; though she had no political past, her network too became the target of protest phone calls.
-Madeline Pierce, a 20-year veteran of radio, who again had no political past, was also ultimately blacklisted.